 Deposits are one of the simplest ways to protect your cash flow.

-Deposits are especially important when the job involves:
+Deposits are especially important when the job includes:

 - Expensive materials